Ngorongoro Crater Safari Holiday

 HISTORY AND CONVERSATION

 The spectacular and almost perfect circle of the crater walls, provide a haven to a multitude of species with a residency of around 20,000 large animals at any time of the year.
-Needless to say, the “Big Five” (elephant, rhino, lion, leopard and buffalo) are among the craters residents.
-All members of the antelope and gazelle family grace the grass lands, as do the ever picturesque zebras.
+The “Big Five” (elephant, rhino, lion, leopard, and buffalo) are among the craters residents.
+All members of the antelope and gazelle family grace the grasslands, as do the ever picturesque zebras.
 A remaining population of only 17 black rhino can still be seen although their existence now hangs in the balance due to poaching.
-Water-holes are home to numerous wallowing hippos and mighty buffalo clans roam the land.
+Water-holes are home to numerous wallowing hippos, and powerful buffalo clans roam the land.
 Elephants here exhibit special characteristics.
 The crater is a ‘males only’ territory, with a bunch of huge bulls, as old as the hills, sporting impressive tusks.
 Females and their offspring prefer the forested area outside the crater rim.
-Graceful long necked giraffes are scarce in the plains.
+Graceful long-necked giraffes are scarce in the plains.
 The descent into the crater is difficult for their long-legged, long-necked and relatively short body shape.
-In addition, there is a scarcity of their favorite food – acacia trees.
+Also, their favorite food source of acacia trees is scarce.

-During the wet season the central soda lake is home to great numbers of pink flamingos but 500 more avian species inhabit the caldera.
+During the wet season, the central soda lake is home to vast numbers of pink flamingos, but 500 more avian species inhabit the caldera.
 These include Ibis, storks, bustards, crowned cranes, hawks and ostriches, to name a few.